dasch-swiss/dsp-api/docs/05-internals/development/testing.md

 * The test needs to talk to a database
 * It requires network
-* it is slow and cannot run in parallel with other tests
+* It is slow and cannot run in parallel with other tests
 * You have to do special things to the environment in order to run it

 In this case create it in the `src/it`  source set of our projects.